kalbek/Recipe-App/README.md

 ### Key Features <a name="key-features"></a>

-- Login page and registration page:
-- Food list
-- Recipes list
-- Public recipe list
-- Recipe details
-- General shopping list view
+- register and log in, so that the data is private to them.
-- General shopping list view
+- Expenses list

-- **Crateing data-model**
+- Add new expense category
+- Add payments under each expense category
+- Display sum and amount of each payments and expenses

 <p align="right">(<a href="#readme-top">back to top</a>)</p>